 Avoid providing your credit card number over the phone unless you’re ordering from a company you trust.
 A top ploy targeting seniors is the IRS scam.
 An aggressive caller gives you a bogus IRS badge number and claims you owe back taxes.
 They suggest you can avoid being arrested by paying immediately with a credit card.
 However, the IRS says that they never require immediate payment for taxes over the phone and certainly won’t send the police busting into your home to collect.

-Don’t Give Money to Someone Over the Phone – Even If They Claim to Be Family
+Don’t Give Money to Someone Over the Phone

 If someone claims to be a family member needing money, verify their identity by asking questions only they would know—such as the name of a family pet or uncle.
 This will protect you from the so-called “grandparent scam” that tugs at the heartstrings of well-meaning grandparents.
 The con artist calls or emails you and pretends to be a grandchild in trouble.
-After explaining there’s been an accident, arrest or robbery, they say they’re desperate for money and ask you to send it right away with a credit card or wire transfer.
+After explaining there’s been an accident, arrest, or robbery, they say they’re desperate for money and ask you to send it right away with a credit card or wire transfer.

-Follow the Adage “If It Seems Too Good to be True, It Probably Is”
+“If It Seems Too Good to be True, It Probably Is”

 Remember the adage “if it seems too good to be true, it probably is?”
 Most people now realize that the gilt-edged letter from Publisher’s Clearing House stating they’ve won millions is probably not for real.

 However, there are similar schemes that have claimed 45 percent more victims since 2013.
-They start with a letter that says “we are pleased to inform you” and go on to say you’ve won a raffle, supermarket sweepstakes or other unexpected bonanza.
+They start with a letter that says “we are pleased to inform you” and go on to say you’ve won a raffle, supermarket sweepstakes, or another unexpected bonanza.
 The schemers get your money and information about your bank account by asking you to pay a “processing fee” as high as $3,000 to claim the fake prize.
 So follow the advice of the adage: if it sounds amazing and doesn’t seem like it’s real, it’s probably not.

 Beyond a very short list of professional service companies, don’t turn over control of your computer to someone you don’t know.
 Tech professionals routinely ask you to click on a link that allows them to look at your computer files.
 That’s fine if you called tech support asking for help.
 But if a random person calls to say they’re from Microsoft and your computer might crash, it’s a fraud.
 If you give them access to your computer, the damage can be very serious.
-They can scoop up your passwords, plant malware or mine your data for bank account numbers.
+They can scoop up your passwords, plant malware, or mine your data for bank account numbers.